alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### The armature

-- The primary reason we tell stories it to teach something.
+- The primary reason we tell stories is to teach something.
 - Stories resonate with people.
-- Having a point, a reason to tell that story, gives your stories resonance.
+- Having a point, a reason to tell that story, gives your story resonance.
 - The armature of a story is the idea upon which we hang our story.
 - "Competition" is not a theme.
 It's just a word.
 "Competition is sometimes a necessary evil" is a theme.
 Saying that your theme is competition is like saying your theme is "red".
 It really says nothing at all.
 - The armature is what is called "the moral" in children's fables.